A Table Full Of Joy

 12 eggs*

-• Preheat smoker to 180°F with your favorite chips or pellets.
-Grease rack with pam.
+• Preheat the smoker to 180ยฐF with your favorite chips or pellets.
+Grease the rack with pam.

-• Add the Italian seasoning, garlic powder, dill, salt and pepper to the yolk and stir until fully combined.
-Refrigerate mixture for at least 20 minutes.
+• Add the Italian seasoning, garlic powder, dill, salt, and pepper to the yolk and stir until fully combined.
+Refrigerate the mixture for at least 20 minutes.

 2 teaspoon Italian seasoning, 1 teaspoon garlic powder, 1 teaspoon dill, Pinch of salt, Pinch of pepper